BenHenderson09/OpenMatrixLib/README.md

 - subtractConstant() : subtracts each value in a matrix by a constant
 - mean() : returns a 1-dimensional array with the mean-average of each row.

-# Contributing
-Feel free to contribute, clean up some code or suggest some new features.
-It will always be appreciated.
-To start developing just use the OpenMatrixLib_Dev folder, thanks.